The Movie Expo is from September 20 to 22, 2019

-The Movie Expo was held on September 20-22, 2019.
+The Movie Expo is from September 20-22, 2019.
 It is a chance to bring together thousands of movie-making professionals under one roof and discuss their craft.
 The trade show offered opportunities to all actors, actresses, filmmakers, producers, writers, musicians, dancers and more to get a chance to learn more about the film business and connect with those already in the business.
 There was also a chance to learn about stage jobs, voiceover work, jobs in music, child acting opportunities, and casting calls.
 It’s a one-of-a-kind show.
 You can also pitch your ideas in a private area to producers and directors.

 As you walked into the Movie Expo, you felt like a movie star as you made your way down the red carpet.
 There was a security guard all dressed up at the front door ready to greet you as you arrived.
 When we walked in, we were immediately attracted by what was happening on the stage.
 We got to watch IronMan take on Tazito Garcia in a duel.
 This was followed up by a performance by Bucc n Flvr and the FIVR SQUAD who did a creative dance sequence.
 The main event was Eugene Draw, an electric violinist.
 This really got the crowd fired up.
 The expo also had multiple booths from different companies.